anupambhatnagar/GPUPuzzlers/d2h_sync/d2h_sync_answer.md

 Finally, the `third_sum` implementation copies the entire tensor to the CPU and pays a small one time cost to transfer data.
 Precisely speaking, 4 * 4096 bytes are transferred in 2 microseconds.
 Thus the achieved PCIe bandwidth is approximately 8 GB/sec.
-The amount of data transferred is Additionally, the low arithmetic intensity operations (i.e. summing values) is done on the CPU as `total` and the elements of the tensor are on the CPU.
+The summation is done on the CPU as `total` and the elements of the tensor are on the CPU.

 ## Discussion